-- 1. In person at the Cashiers in the Administration Building. - 2.
+- 1. In person at the Cashier Office in the Administration Building. - 2.
 Drop box in front of the Administration Building. - 3.
-Payment by credit card (VISA, Master Card, American Express, and Discover). - 4.
+Call the Cashier Office with a payment by credit card (VISA, Master Card, American Express, or Discover). - 4.
 Financial Aid/Scholarship payments.